 Panelists believed that immigration policy affects startup formation.
 Historically, many storied companies have been built by immigrants – from Google to Tesla, and from eBay to Yahoo.

 Although this has been anecdotally discussed, I was delighted to find a quantitative discussion in a recently published study by one of my former Professors at MIT Sloan – Prof. Pierre Azoulay.
 Published in September 2020, this study suggests that immigrants create jobs more than they take jobs.
 The study also cites other sources and I quote “immigrants are disproportionately likely to account for U.S. patents and hold STEM degrees”, “Immigrants start firms at higher rates than native-born individuals in several countries, including the U.S.”

-The specific findings in this paper suggest that:
+The specific findings related to technology and economic growth rate in this paper suggest that:

 1) there tend to be more immigrant-founded firms, per immigrant in the population for all sizes of firms

 2) wages are slightly higher in immigrant founded firms.

 3) And, a finding that is close to my heart: firms with an immigrant founder are 35% more likely to have a patent than firms with no immigrant founders.

 4) firms founded by immigrants are more likely to have patents for all firm sizes and especially at larger sizes

 Source: Azoulay, Pierre et al., Immigration and Entrepreneurship in the United States.
 September 2020.